 The annual return of the ruby-throated hummingbird from its South-American winter home is one of the most definitive signs that warm weather is here to stay in the Ozarks.
 It also happens to be one of my very favorites.
-The last several weeks have been filled with historic flooding and below-normal temperatures, with a few 80-plus-degree days peppered throughout.
+The last several weeks have been filled with below-normal temperatures, with a few 80-plus-degree days peppered throughout.
 That said, the tiny travelers have yet to make an appearance in my neck of the woods.
 In an effort to draw the little darlings to my porch, I’ve decided to bake them a cake… a Hummingbird Bundt Cake!
 This Southern (via Jamaica) dessert gets its name from the nectar-like sweetness of pineapple and bananas.
 Usually made in layers, this lightly-spiced cake is filled with sweet fruit and toasted pecans, and lends itself perfectly to the (more merciful, less laborious) Bundt.
 A simple, but delicious, cream-cheese glaze is the literal icing on the cake.

 Here’s what you’ll need:

 For the cake: